thachmpham/thachmpham.github.io/md/ref/kernel/kernel_debug_gdb.md

 (gdb) continue
 ```

-- In the QEMU VM, run the ls command.
+- In the qemu VM, run the ls command.
 ```sh
 $ ls
 ```

-- In GDB, verify that the breakpoint at do_exit is hit.
+- In gdb, verify that the breakpoint at do_exit is hit.
 ```sh
 Breakpoint 60, do_exit (code=code@entry=0) at kernel/exit.c:777
 777     {